Cancer in Norway

 Some cancers can be caused by lifestyle.
 Tobacco use has led to a sharp increase in the number of lung cancer cases.
 This type of cancer can develop slowly over time, so even though many people have stopped smoking and the number of smokers is declining, this disease still affects many, and will continue to do so in the coming years.

-Factors such as diet and/or obesity, lack of physical activity and alcohol are also behind a significant number of cancer cases.
+Factors such as diet and/or obesity, lack of physical activity and alcohol also accounts for a significant number of cancer cases.

 Fact sheets about cancer